CERES-RUB/wissenschaftliches-arbeiten/05_Zitieren.md

 > Religions are powerful not because they reveal transcendent truths or the effects of an ontologized “History”, but because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action.

 -   Erstes Zitat:
-    »Religions are powerful not because they reveal transcendent truths or the effects of an ontologized ›History‹, but because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action« (Stuckrad 2003, 269).
+    „Religions are powerful not because they reveal transcendent truths or the effects of an ontologized ›History‹, but because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action“ (Stuckrad 2003, 269).

 -   Folgezitat:[^6]
     Nach Ansicht einiger Autor:innen besteht die Wirkmächtigkeit von Religionen besonders in der Unterstützung von Identitätskonstruktionen und in konkreten Handlungsanweisungen (vgl. etwa Stuckrad 2003, 269).

 -   Direktes Folgezitat:
-    So seien Religionen »powerful \[…\] because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action« (ebd., 269).
+    So seien Religionen „powerful \[…\] because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action“ (ebd., 269).

 Da die Verweise im Text keine vollständigen Literaturangaben enthalten, liefert bei der Autor-Jahr-Zitierweise das Literaturverzeichnis die relevanten Informationen zum Auffinden der Literatur.
 Im Autor-Jahr-System wird die Jahreszahl direkt hinter den Autor:innennamen gesetzt, um das Nachschlagen der Angaben im Text zu erleichtern.
 Die Sortierung erfolgt alphabetisch.